South Austin bakery Crema closes due to rising rent, inflation

 Co-owner Janessa Tomberlin said they’re paying $7,000 in rent every month for their space.
 It’s a price she said they just couldn’t afford anymore.

-“Our landlord expected us to sign a 5-year lease in this economy.
-And we didn’t even know if we could survive another couple of months, much less 5 years,” Tomberlin said.
+“Our landlord expected us to sign a five-year lease in this economy, and we didn’t even know if we could survive another couple of months, much less five years,” Tomberlin said.

 Along with rent increases, they were dealing with higher prices for ingredients as well.